Savadow/100-Days-of-Code/README.md

 > file holds all the scores

 - `day_22.py`
-> Pong Game: A game of pong using OOP and the Turtle class
+> Pong Game: A game of pong using OOP and the Turtle class.
+For left paddle, move up
+> with `W` and move down with `S` while for right paddle, move up with `Up Arrow`
+> and move down with `Down Arrow`